 - Web publishing, including content creation, the incorporation of third-party tech, moderation of content, advertising and traffic creation strategies

-- Advice on social media use, covering issues such as moderation, non- infringing posts and brand protection
+- Advice on social media, covering issues such as moderation, non- infringing posts, the use of social influencers and brand protection

 - Digital partnerships and affiliate deals

-- Negotiating digital distribution and syndication deals, whether music, audio visual content, articles, images, or a combination thereof
+- Negotiating digital distribution, licensing and syndication deals, whether for music, audio visual content, articles, images, or a combination thereof

 - Online advertising and marketing arrangements